Lazzaretto Vecchio

 Since 2004 archaeologists have unearthed more than 1500 skeletons of plague victims buried here between the 15th and 17th centuries.
-These have been found in individual as well as in mass graves.
+These have been found in individuals as well as in mass graves.
 The remains of thousands more are expected still to be found on the small island as the death-toll reportedly reached 500 per day in the 16th century.